-Watch the story of a man repatriated from Pakistan back to his home in Afghanistan at the UNHCR.
+Watch and read the story of a family repatriated from Thailand back to their home in Myanmar on the UNHCR News and Stories webpage.

 Many refugee people are not able to access refugee camps and/ or live safely in their home country.
 In this situation people are forced to make a permanent home for themselves in another country where they can find safety, shelter and make a living.